clp-research/clemcore/docs/logdoc.md

         }
       },
       {
-        "timestamp": "timestamp",
+        "timestamp": "timestamp_2",
         "from": "Player 1",
         "to": "GM",
         "action": {
           "type": "get message",
-          "content": "this is a message from GM to Player 1."
+          "content": "this is a message from Player 1 to GM."
         }
       },
       {
-        "timestamp": "timestamp",
+        "timestamp": "timestamp_3",
         "from": "GM",
         "to": "GM",
         "action": {
           "type": "parse",
-          "content": "this is a parsed response from Player 1 to GM.", "other_key": "other_value"
+          "content": "this is a parsed response from GM to GM.", "other_key": "other_value"
         }
       }
     ],
     [
       {
-        "timestamp": "timestamp",
+        "timestamp": "timestamp_4",
         "from": "GM",
         "to": "GM",
         "action": {